ad-thor/iOS_SDK/SDK Integration Guide.md

 	2.It is recommended that obtaining the user's consent before SDK initialization.

 ### <a name="init">SDK initializion</a>
-- Add the `NSAllowsArbitraryLoads` to your app's Info.plist file to disable ATS restrictions.
+- Add the `NSAllowsArbitraryLoads` to your app's Info.plist file to disable ATS restrictions.Because there are still some third-party advertisements click or impression url using http protocol.
 ```
 <key>NSAppTransportSecurity</key>
 <dict>